usnistgov/FIPS201/_FIPS201/frontend.md

 Malicious code could be introduced into the PIN capture and biometric reader devices for the purpose of compromising or otherwise exploiting the PIV Card.
-General good practice to mitigate malicious code threats is outside the scope of this document.^29
+General good practice to mitigate malicious code threats is outside the scope of this document.[^maliciouscode]

-(^29) See SP 800-53, Recommended Security Controls for Federal Information Systems and Organizations [SP 800-53].
+[^maliciouscode]: See SP 800-53, Recommended Security Controls for Federal Information Systems and Organizations [SP 800-53].